 A working newswoman of color with at least three years of professional experience.
 We invite applicants from communities traditionally underrepresented in the media.

 Professional journalism experience includes up to one full year of campus news publication/broadcast experience, paid and unpaid internship experience, as well as contract, freelance, part-time and full-time work.

 How do I apply?

 To apply, please create a one-time, free account with submittable.com and complete the online application, which includes:

 - Two samples of your professional, published work in journalism (links or documents).
 All work samples must be provided in English.

 - A Personal Statement (no more than 500 words).
-Describe how you relate to Betsy Wade, and how you intend to advance the mission of JAWS.
+Describe how your work and professional values relate to Betsy Wade’s, and how you intend to advance the mission of JAWS.
 Also tell us why you would need financial assistance to attend CAMP.